dart-lang/sdk/pkg/analysis_server_plugin/CONTRIBUTING.md

 ## Coding style

-The analyzer packages are coded with a styled specified in our [coding style document][coding style].
+The analyzer packages are coded with a style specified in our [coding style document][coding style].

 [building]: https://github.com/dart-lang/sdk/wiki/Building